 Blogging a fun, creative way to build your online presence as a professional wedding photographer.
 It adds personality to your portfolio, and also attracts clients and earns you more bookings.

 As a photographer, you will wear many hats, and you might think blogging is another thing that might get lost in the bag of a billion things to do.
 Once you brainstorm a list of topics to write, you will not run out of things to share on your website!

-A list post is exactly what it sounds like: a blog post built entirely as a list.
+A list post is exactly what it sounds like: an article built entirely as a list.
 In fact, this article itself is a list post!

-Use these blogging ideas to enhance your brand, build strong vendor relationships, and put big happy smiles on your clients’ faces!
+Use these blog post ideas to enhance your brand, build strong vendor relationships, and put big happy smiles on your clients’ faces!

 Highlight your best photos of florals in this fun florist feature.
 (You’re welcome for that delightful alliterative experience.)
 Don’t forget to showcase centerpieces, boutonnieres, aisle runners, and any other fun florals you can think of!

 Who doesn’t love detail shots of gorgeous shoes, sparkly rings, and other wedding accoutrement?
-Show off your top detail shots in this fun, easy list post!
+Show off your top detail shots in this fun, easy article!